326062

 Return on Invested Capital (ROIC)

-Himax's five-year average ROIC was 22.8%, slightly better than the broader sector.
-Just as you’d like your investment dollars to generate returns, Himax's invested capital has produced decent profits.
+Himax's five-year average ROIC was 35.4%, placing it among the best semiconductor companies.
+Just as you’d like your investment dollars to generate returns, Himax's invested capital has produced excellent profits.

 Is Now The Time?